scipy-conference/scipy_proceedings/papers/mark_wickert_239/mark_wickert_239.rst

 exact design of the transmit pulse shape filter, in particular the excess bandwidth factor.

 The remainder of this paper is organized as follows.
-We first consider residual errors at the matched filter output when using a simple truncated square-root raised cosine (SRC) finite impulse response (FIR).
+We first provide a brief tutorial on digital communications at the waveform level.
+Next we consider residual errors at the matched filter output when using a simple truncated square-root raised cosine (SRC) finite impulse response (FIR).
 In particular we consider filter lengths of :math:`\pm L` symbols in duration, where :math:`L=8`, but also make this a design parameter.
 We